 The camp is open for any gender.
 The camp has set the minimum age limit for international guests to 15 years old.
 This is to both ensure that the camp experience is not too rough, especially if the participants are not familiar with winter camping, but also on the other hand having decent English communication skills will boost the camp experience quite a bit when chatting with the Finnish hosts.
 There is no maximum age limit at the camp.

 All minors (under 18) should be accompanied with 1:10 ratio of adults, meaning at least 1 adult per 10 minors.

 No size limitation has been set for the groups but if the group gets over 10 people, we might need to split your group to ensure the host resourcing.
 At the camp our international guests will be accommodated with the Finnish hosts, each local group in its own subcamp.
-The camp size limitation is 1500 participants and this cannot be exceeded.

 BEFORE THE CAMP:

 After the registration ends on 31st of January 2022, we will add your group leader and all the members to who we have email addresses to our mailing lists for further information.
 Group leader should make sure that the pre-camp information reaches all group members.
 The international team will allocate and connect your group with the Finnish host local group whom with your group will be spending the camp itself.